rdelval/aurora-packaging/test/deb/ubuntu-xenial/README.md

 ## Initialize and start

-The scheduler and observer will automatically start when installed.
-However, the replicated log has to be initialized manually:
+The replicated log has to be initialized manually:

-    sudo stop aurora-scheduler
     sudo -u aurora mkdir -p /var/lib/aurora/scheduler/db
     sudo -u aurora mesos-log initialize --path=/var/lib/aurora/scheduler/db
-    sudo start aurora-scheduler
+    sudo systemctl start aurora-scheduler
+    sudo systemctl start thermos

 To make the Thermos observer work, you will have to follow the instructions of our [Install Guide](https://github.com/apache/aurora/blob/master/docs/operations/installation.md#configuration).